cosmos72/gomacro/README.md

 * named return values
 * history/readline (rlwrap does the job in most cases)

+Limitations:
+* no distinction between named and unnamed types created by interpreted code.
+  For the interpreter, `struct { A, B int }` and `type Pair struct { A, B int }` are exactly the same type.
+This has subtle consequences, including the risk that two different packages define the same type and overwrite each other's methods.

+  The reason for such limitation is simple: the interpreter uses `reflect.StructOf()` to define new types, which can only create unnamed types.
+  The interpreter then defines named types as aliases for the underlying unnamed types.

 ## Why it was created

 First of all, to experiment with Go :)